keesiemeijer/php-basics-tutorial/README.md

 * The value of the expanded variable should be a string

 ## Arrays
-Arrays are variables that allow us to store more than one value in a single variable.
-Array `elements` consist of `key` => `value` pairs separated by commas.
+Arrays allow us to store more than one value in a single variable.

+Array elements consist of `key` => `value` pairs separated by commas.
 Let me explain what this means.

-This is an array with 3 string `values` ( dog, cat and rabbit ) separated by commas.
+This is an array with 3 string `values` dog, cat and rabbit, separated by commas.

 ```php
 $animals = array( 'dog', 'cat', 'rabbit' );
 ```

-Because we didn't add any array `keys` in this array PHP sees it like this.
+We didn't add any array `keys` in this array.
+This is allowed because PHP will see it like this.

 ```php
 array(